 For many of us travelling over Christmas is a dream, to escape the harsh cold winters and instead find ourselves on a pristine beach soaking up the rays!
 For us we have always fancied experiencing a Christmas abroad, but when we found ourselves on the road this year we almost forgot!
-After cobbling together a last minute plan we happened upon just that very dream image of a Christmas on the beach…it was perfect, and yet we were left with mixed emotions upon missing this day back home!
+After cobbling together a last minute plan we happened upon just that very dream image of a Christmas on a beach…it was perfect, and yet we were left with mixed emotions upon missing this day back home!
 Here’s our strange, beautiful and mixed up Christmas day surrounded by palm trees, the lapping ocean and sand between our toes (which Shorty despises by the way!
-Ha) Here is Koh Tonsay Cambodia!
+Ha) Here is Christmas in Cambodia!

-Koh Tonsay Cambodia: A last minute plan!
+Christmas in Cambodia: A last minute plan!

 Heading down the coast from Kampot to Kep for Koh Tonsay Cambodia!

 Kampot was a town we fell in love with almost straight away, the pastel shades of the crumbling french colonial architecture, the laid back traveller vibe, cafe culture, beaches, adventures, local culture and villages ticked every single box… as if we couldn’t love Cambodia any more!
 Be sure to keep an eye out on a full post about wonderful Kampot soon!
 But for now its all about spending Christmas on a beach!

 Taking a local fishing boat over to Koh Tonsay Cambodia!